worldline/RunningOrder/README.md

 # Running Order
-A macOS SwiftUI app to help demonstrate sprint changes.
+A macOS SwiftUI app to help demonstrate developped User stories in a sprint.

 ![Image](Images/image1.png?)